Ahmatjan Osman: Exile

 In 1994, he was arrested by the Chinese government for two months and then fled to Syria.
 While in Syria, he reoriented himself toward Arabic poetry and occasionally contributed to Radio Free Asia's Uyghur service.
 While in Syria, he married a Syrian Alawite woman.

 In 2004, he was deported from Syria under pressure from the Chinese government.
 Upon learning of his expulsion, 270 figures from the world of Arab poetry (including renowned Syrian poet Adunis) signed a petition and staged a demonstration against the deportation order.
 The action was condemned by international Arabic newspapers in London and Lebanon.
 He left for Turkey, where he spent a few days, but again was deported due to Chinese government pressure.
 He finally received asylum in Canada, where he has been living since October 2004.
 There, he found work at a grocery store, a coffee factory, and as a forklift operator in a warehouse.

 Activism

-Ahmatjan met Uyghur separatists in Turkey as a college student in Syria and visited more in Saudi Arabia later.

 He served as the president of the East Turkistan Government-in-Exile from November 2015 to October 2018, when he was dismissed for violating the East Turkistan Government in Exile's Constitution.

 Despite his involvement in the Uyghur independence movement, Ahmatjan doesn't write poems explicitly about politics; his poems don't claim a particular political ideology.